alexmarcel/bulk-pdf-certificate-generator-v2/README.md

 ## Features

-- 🖼️ **Custom certificate background** — upload any JPG/PNG template, or use the auto-generated white + gold border fallback
+- 🖼️ **Custom certificate background** — upload any JPG/PNG template, or use the auto-generated white + gold border fallback; remove it at any time to revert to the fallback
 - 👥 **Bulk name list** — upload a `.txt`/`.csv` file or type names manually
 - 📊 **CSV multi-column import** — extra columns in a CSV automatically become custom certificate fields with their own positioning controls
-- ✏️ **Live preview** — see exactly how each certificate will look before generating
+- ✏️ **Live preview** — see exactly how each certificate will look before generating; unchecked names are excluded from preview navigation
 - ⚙️ **Field positioning** — adjust X-position, Y-position and font size for every field
 - 👁️ **Field visibility** — toggle individual fields on or off
 - 🎨 **Typography controls** — choose font family and text colour
 - 📅 **Smart date formatting** — automatically formats single and ranged dates
 - 🔢 **Auto-incrementing serial numbers** — with a customisable prefix
-- 📦 **ZIP export** — download all certificates in one ZIP file
+- 📦 **ZIP export** — download all certificates in one ZIP file, or combine them into a single multi-page PDF
 - 💾 **Backup & Restore Dataset** — save your entire setup (settings + background + name list + custom fields) as a ZIP and restore it later
 - 🔍 **Name list search** — live search with highlighted matches
 - 🔽 **Name list filter** — filter the checklist by All, Checked, or Unchecked names
 - 🚀 **Auto-loading** — automatically loads `default_background.jpg` and `namelist.txt` from the same folder on startup
 - 🎨 **Fallback background** — if no `default_background.jpg` is found, a clean white certificate with a gold border is generated automatically
+- 📲 **Mobile-optimised layout** — responsive 4-row interface on small screens: header, preview, section content, and tab bar

 ---